Skip to content

 Custom Start Commands

 The start command is run to start your Node application once it is deployed.
-By default Atlas runs the start script in package.json.
-This can be overridden by setting the ATLAS_START_SCRIPT environment variable.
-For example, ATLAS_START_SCRIPT=start-dev means next dev will be run instead of next start with the package.json below:
+By default the Headless Platform runs the start script in package.json.
+This can be overridden by setting the HEADLESS_START_SCRIPT environment variable.
+For example, HEADLESS_START_SCRIPT=start-dev means next dev will be run instead of next start with the package.json below:

 "scripts": {